Year A: The Epiphany of the Lord

 Discussion Questions:

-3. As a Disciple of Jesus, what responsibility do you have to be a light to your family, to your workplace, in your relationships?
-How do you bring this spiritual concept into awareness first, then into action?
+- As a Disciple of Jesus, how are you consciously a guide or light for others in your family, workplace, and other relationships?
+How do you bring this spiritual practice into awareness first, then into action?

 Biblical Context